-Dismissal of the Custodian
+Dismissal/resignation of the Depositary

-The Custodian can be dismissed by the Manager, or resign, on certain grounds and under certain conditions as stated in the Custodial Agreement.
-If the Custodian is dismissed or resigns, the Manager shall appoint a successor to the Custodian, taking account of the applicable legislation.
+The Depositary may be dismissed by the Manager, or resign, for certain reasons and subject to the relevant conditions laid down in the Depositary Agreement.
+If the Depositary intends to step down or is to be dismissed, the Manager shall appoint a successor to the Depositary in accordance with the applicable legislation.

-Custodian's liability
+Depositary's liability